Tour of Plovdiv (Bulgaria)

 Plovdiv is situated in a fertile region of south-central Bulgaria on the two banks of the Maritsa River.
 The city has historically developed on seven syenite hills, some of which are 250 meters (820 feet) high.
 Because of these hills, Plovdiv is often referred to in Bulgaria as "The City of the Seven Hills".
 There are many remains preserved from antiquity such as the ancient Plovdiv Roman theatre, Roman Odeon, Roman aqueduct, Roman Stadium, the archaeological complex Eirene, and others.

-The trip envisions visits to the Archaeological Museum,
+The trip includes visits to the Archaeological Museum,

 the Old Town Quarter (17th – 19th century) and Acropolis,

-the Roman Theater (2nd century AD), the Roman stadium (2nd
+the Roman Theater (2nd century CE), the Roman stadium (2nd

-century AD), Trakart Gallery with the Roman House with mosaics Irene and the
+century CE), Trakart Gallery with the Roman House with mosaics Irene and the